CRM Method Detail Entity

 1. Only shows enabled types (status = TRUE)

-2. Checks bundle compatibility using the logic described above
+2. Checks type compatibility using the logic described above

 3. Applies during entity reference field autocomplete and select lists